Inspiring conclusion to the

-Brightlands at Pinkpop
+Brightlands Pinkpop Challenge

 In the run-up to Pinkpop, the 3D-printed guitar had already attracted a lot of attention when it was presented at the Brightlands Chemelot Campus.
 CEO Bert Kip presented this unique anniversary-edition guitar to Jan Smeets, who then handed over the innovative musical tour de force from Brightlands’ 3D printing lab to Lars Ickenroth.
 As the designer, Lars was there at the birth of this guitar and it was also his idea to have Brightlands make the unique instrument.
 As guitarist of the band Mt.
 Atlas, Lars Ickenroth completed the circle by playing a few songs on this guitar at Pinkpop.
 The 3D-printed guitar was interesting enough for the Belgian VRT news to dedicate a news item to it two days later.